Endogenous Heteroskedasticity in Linear Models: Introduction

-The literature considering the effects of endogenous heteroskedasticity is more restricted.
-When treatment effects are heterogeneous among observationally identical individuals, that is, in the presence of heteroskedasticity in the structural equation, causal inference for policy evaluation is known to be more difficult. \cite{FlorensHeckmanMeghirVytlacil08} use the control function approach to identify the average treatment effects and the effect of treatment on the treated in models with a continuous endogenous regressor whose impact is heterogeneous. \citet{AbrevayaXu23} show that when a binary treatment is endogenous and there is endogenous heteroskedasticity (EH), that is, the endogenous treatment indicator also affects the scale of the outcome variable, then standard methods for estimation of average treatment effects fail.
+The specific literature considering the effects of endogenous heteroskedasticity in linear models is restricted.
+When treatment effects are heterogeneous among observationally identical individuals, that is, in the presence of heteroskedasticity in the structural equation, causal inference for policy evaluation is known to be more difficult. \cite{FlorensHeckmanMeghirVytlacil08} use the CF approach to identify the average treatment effects and the effect of treatment on the treated in models with a continuous endogenous regressor whose impact is heterogeneous. \citet{AbrevayaXu23} show that when a binary treatment is endogenous and there is endogenous heteroskedasticity, that is, the endogenous treatment indicator also affects the scale of the outcome variable, then standard methods for estimation of average treatment effects fail.
 In particular, they consider the standard IV estimator with binary treatment and show that it is an inconsistent estimator for the average treatment effect.
-After nonparametric identification is established, they provide closed-form estimators are provided under a linear specification for the mean and variance treatment effect, as well as the average treatment effect on the treated.
+After nonparametric identification is established, estimators are provided under a linear specification for the mean and variance treatment effect, as well as the average treatment effect on the treated.
 In the context of local average treatment effects, \citet{ChenKhan14} discuss identification and estimation of the heteroskedasticity term under different treatment statuses.
-We show that these are particular cases of a general model, since if the endogenous regressor is a dummy variable, then the first-stage in a 2SLS model has heteroskedasticity by construction.
-Then EH-IV within this framework produces the type of inconsistency we are concerned of.
-Note that this may occur even if the IV is randomly generated, as frequent in experimental frameworks.
+As opposed to the papers listed above, we do not require particular support restrictions for the endogenous variables nor the instrumental variables.
+That is, we do not require continuity as in \citet{FlorensHeckmanMeghirVytlacil08}, nor discreteness as in \citet{AbrevayaXu23}.
+Heteroskedasticity can sometimes aid in addressing endogeneity problems rather than exacerbating them, as shown in \citet{Rigobon03}, \citet{KleinVella10}, and \citet{Lewbell12}.
+However, this is not the case considered in the present study.